xubingyue/avocadodb/Documentation/Books/Manual/DataModeling/Concepts.md

 Data model
 ----------

-The documents you can store in ArangoDB closely follow the JSON format, although they are stored in a binary format called [VelocyPack](https://github.com/arangodb/velocypack#readme).
+The documents you can store in AvocadoDB closely follow the JSON format, although they are stored in a binary format called [VelocyPack](https://github.com/avocadodb/velocypack#readme).
 A **document** contains zero or more attributes, each of these attributes having a value.
 A value can either be an atomic type, i. e. number, string, boolean or null, or a compound type, i.e. an array or embedded document / object.